reshmabidikar/slate/source/includes/_invoice.md

 **Advanced**:

+Advanced search is of two types: Search by fields or Search by balance.

-Advanced search allows filtering on the specified fields.
+Search by field allows filtering on the specified fields.
 The prefix marker `_q=1` needs to be specified at the beginning of the search key to indicate this is an advanced query.

+Search by balance allows filtering based on balance.
+In addition to the prefix marker `_q=1`, a balance query pattern (`balance=`) needs to be specified.

+Note that you can either filter by fields or filter by balance, it is not currently possible to do both.

-Some advanced search key examples:
+Some search key examples for search by field:
 * _q=1&status=DRAFT - Returns invoices in `DRAFT` status.
+* _q=1&status=DRAFT&currency[eq]=USD - Returns invoices in `DRAFT` status where currency is `USD`.

+Some search key examples for search by balance:

 * _q=1&balance[eq]=200 - Returns invoices with balance=200.
-* _q=1&currency[eq]=USD&balance[gt]100 - Returns invoices where currency is USD and balance is greater than 100.
+* _q=1&balance[gt]100 - Returns invoices with balance greater than 100.

 The following fields can be specified as part of the search key:
 * id